discordjs/discord.js/docs/topics/voice.md

 client.login('token here');

 client.on('message', message => {
-  // voice only works in guilds, if the message does not come from a guild,
+  // Voice only works in guilds, if the message does not come from a guild,
   // we ignore it
   if (!message.guild) return;

   if (message.content === '/join') {
-    // only try to join the sender's voice channel if they are in one themselves if (message.member.voiceChannel) {
+    // Only try to join the sender's voice channel if they are in one themselves if (message.member.voiceChannel) {
       message.member.voiceChannel.join()
-        .then(connection => { // connection is an instance of VoiceConnection
+        .then(connection => { // Connection is an instance of VoiceConnection
           message.reply('I have successfully connected to the channel!');
         })
         .catch(console.log);